CourtneyGoch/NoTimeWasted/README.md

 A Day/Work Schedule

 A Daily Planner, laid out in color-coded blocks with user-friendly interface to add events with dates and times.
+See Issue #1 for User story and Acceptance Criteria

 Web link: